SVC CalendarCommunity EducationVisit SVCGive

 Instructor Eligibility

 In accordance with Washington State Law, College in the High School teachers must meet the minimum qualifications required of SVC faculty.
-To view a list of minimum qualifications, see "Interested in Articulatng a Course?" below.
+To view a list of minimum qualifications, see "Interested in Articulating a Course?" below.

 Course Eligibility